Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/ecommerce_predicting_delivery_delay.md

   <li>
     <strong>Redundant Features and Data Leakage</strong>:<br>
     To simplify the model and improve generalization, highly correlated features (correlation coefficient > 0.7) were removed.
-Additionally, any variable that was directly derived from the target, or any information that would not be available at prediction time, was excluded to prevent data leakage.
+Additionally, variables that were directly derived from the target, or reflecting information that would not be available at prediction time, was excluded to prevent data leakage.
   </li>

   <br>